Insolita/cli_translate/README.md

  ### Usage Examples

-  - `itranslate -to es`  Clipboard text will be translated
+  - `itrans -to es`  Clipboard text will be translated

-  - `itranslate -to fr "Some text"`  "Some text" will be translated
+  - `itrans -to fr "Some text"`  "Some text" will be translated

-  - `itranslate -to en -i` Interactive text input mode
+  - `itrans -to en -i` Interactive text input mode

-  - `itranslate -to en -p` Clipboard text will be translated and replaced with translation
+  - `itrans -to en -p` Clipboard text will be translated and replaced with translation

-  - `itranslate --help`  See All available options
+  - `itrans --help`  See All available options

  ### Tips and Tricks
-  - register bash/zsh aliases with most useful options; example `alias et="itranslate -to en -p -o -c yandex"
+  - register bash/zsh aliases with most useful options; example `alias et="itrans -to en -p -o -c yandex"

-  - save translation to file `itranslate [options] > file.txt`
+  - save translation to file `itrans [options] > file.txt`

-  - translate text from file `itranslate [options] "$(cat /path/to_file.txt)"`
+  - translate text from file `itrans [options] "$(cat /path/to_file.txt)"`

-  - pipe result to another `itranslate --raw "Hello World"|cowsay`
+  - pipe result to another `itrans --raw "Hello World"|cowsay`

 ### Limitations